How Your Company Can Help You Safely Return To The Office

 These conversations are critical for helping you safely return to the office.
 Understand what the office will look like, how you’ll be able to safely distance yourself from employees, what your company’s take on vaccines will be, and more.

 Formcraft has put a lot of thought into data-driven, informed workplace strategies for a post-COVID world.
 That’s why they developed WorkforceDiagnostics™.
-When companies take part in the 6-week diagnostic program, they will build Return to Work Strategies that will make employees feel more confident about returning to work.
+When companies participate in the 6-week diagnostic program, they will build Return to Work Strategies that will make employees feel more confident about returning to work.

 Steps Your Company Can Take to Make You Feel Safe in the Office

-In addition to taking part in an employee-generated Return to Work Strategy, your employer can follow CDC guidelines for a safe return.
+In addition to participating in an employee-generated Return to Work Strategy, your employer can follow CDC guidelines for a safe return.
 Here are a few ways your company can make you feel safe, according to the CDC.

 - Encourage employees to follow any new policies or procedures related to illness, cleaning and disinfecting, and work meetings and travel.